Ada Cóncaro

-Ada Cóncaro (1934 - 14 December 2010) was an Argentinian chef and gourmet of Italian heritage.
+Ada Cóncaro (1934 - 14 December 2010) was an Argentine chef and gourmet of Italian heritage.

 Cóncaro was born in Buenos Aires and studied chemistry at the University of Buenos Aires.
 She was a professor of mathematics in Patagonia before returning to Buenos Aires.
 In 1983 she founded the Tomo I restaurant in Buenos Aires, which became one of the most important gastronomic institutions in Argentina.
 She gave birth to three children, and left Tomo I to her son, Federico Fialayre.
 She died in Buenos Aires.